Ep.8: Mine Hunting

 Jenna also lost a great deal.

-I feel like I was robbed of what would have been one of my best friends, you know, and that's my own selfish feeling outside of all the obvious things like for my aunt and, you know, Colton and my family.
+I feel like I was robbed of what would have been one of my best friends, you know, and that's my own selfish feeling outside of all the obvious things like for my aunt and you know Colton and my family.

-My husband's four years older, and I just feel like we would have just all been really close.
+That's my selfish thing that I think about.
+My husband's four years older and I just feel like we would have just all been really close, and would she have had kids, and just all the things.

 Every dance, every,

+you know, getting my driver's license, my wedding, all these things.
 I just always thought of her and thought this should be her too.

 I asked what resolution would look like for her.

-My thing really is I want Colton to be able to
+My thing really is: I want Colton to be able to

-He's young and this has been so many years and he's wonderful.
+move in his life and have answers.
+He's young, and this has been so many years and he's wonderful.

 He won't ever give up on the fight, but I want him to be able to get those answers that he's been working so hard for.

+This makes me feel profoundly sad, but also profoundly hopeful.
 The tragedy of Misty's case has been hanging over this family for more than three decades.

 Colton is an old soul, but he's a young man.

+He's 26 with a long life ahead.
 He shouldn't have to live it mired in this tragedy.

-Diana spent years fighting with Puallop police over her daughter's disappearance, and Colton has told me he feels a responsibility to his mother to keep up the fight for answers for as long as it takes.
+Diana spent years fighting with Puallet police over her daughter's disappearance, and Colton has told me he feels a responsibility to his mother to keep up the fight for answers for as long as it takes.

+Obviously, we want this so badly.
 And not just for Colton, for the whole family, but I look at Colton the most because he is young and he has been doing so much to get the answers and i want that

 you know